-The sun-kissed sands and cold and breezy waters make Mandvi Beach a great destination for the honeymooners, family celebrations, etc. Enjoy an idyllic beach getaway, watching the windmills and birds, take a short camel ride along the beach or simply walk along the soft sand enjoying the foot massage with cool sea water.
+The sun-kissed sands and cool & breezy waters make Mandvi Beach a great destination for the honeymooners, family celebrations, and more.
+Enjoy an idyllic beach getaway, watching the windmills and birds, take a short camel ride along the beach or simply walk along the soft sand enjoying the foot massage with cool sea water.

-Like most Swaminarayan temples, this temple also has the typical brightly colored wood carvings around the building, mostly depicting Lord Krishna and Radha.
+An architectural marvel that is made of marble, it attracts devotees and travellers from across the world.
+Destroyed in the 2001 earthquake the entire temple was rebuilt with the contribution of devotees from across the world.
 Located just down the road from the Ramkund step well and the Alfred High school, the temple marks the spot where Swaminarayan sat with local holy men when he came through Bhuj.

 The visit here promises a truly quality time.
 As the weather cools, the streets near the temple begin to sparkle with festive lights, and the atmosphere offers a cozy retreat.
 Surprisingly rich in attractions and certainly worth a visit, this temple is a real residence of a sovereign!